Skip to Content

 This post may contain affiliate links.
 Please read our disclosure policy.
 As an Amazon Associate, I earn from qualifying purchases.

 Quick pizza dough that’s completely homemade?!
 Now we are talking.
 This easy pizza crust recipe is one for any time, any day of the week, and you don’t even have to plan ahead!
-Our quick rise pizza dough uses rapid-acting yeast and all-purpose flour, basic ingredients that make a classic, delicious and quick pizza crust!
+Our quick rise pizza dough uses basic ingredients that make a classic, delicious and quick pizza crust!

 Why You Will Love This Fast Pizza Dough: